 On the Mayodan Mountain Bike Trail, I also learned that action shots are trickier than stills.
 One individual scene took numerous attempts for both photo and video.
 Our five-person crew constantly moved into the best position to get the best angle, lighting and focus.
 One picture or video segment could take several or even fifteen attempts to get right.
 After a while, you’d hit a wall.
 The guys would say, “Let’s get one more,” but I learned that one more is never just one more.
 But — there was one shot, in particular, that showed how much persistence can pay off.
 David positioned himself in the creek for a close up of the mountain bike tearing through the water.
 The first shot or two were great; but that “just one more” resulted in the shot of the day — and David being soaked in creek water.

 With constantly changing external forces like the sun and shadows, being nimble is key, and that required good communication.
 During the last shot of the day, Chris and David wanted to get images of the cyclists riding off into the sunset.
 As the sun went down, time was of the essence.
 We had to constantly adjust to the changing conditions in order to get the shot.
 Chris and David amazed me with how fluidly they would manage Dante, Jesse and me while shooting.
 They were able to focus on one area, while simultaneously knowing where each of us was and being able to shift us at a moment’s notice.
 The Rockingham shoots taught me the importance of communication and good management during projects where there are a lot of factors and moving parts.
-Below, check out one of the ads from the Rethink Rural campaign, as well as the promotional video.
+Below, check out one of the ads from the Rethink Rural campaign.

 By the end of the day, I had begun to feel a sense of pride in what I had helped create — images and video full of life and joy in Rockingham County.
 The ads that now feature those images promote a familial connection to the places we shot.
 I was reminded of a quote by Confucius, “I hear and I forget, I see and I remember, I do and I understand.”
 I spent the remainder of the summer applying the lessons learned in Rockingham County to other areas of marketing.
 Like so much I have learned this summer, the Rockingham County shoot showed me that hands-on learning is the best teacher.